 - Your house is just too hospitable - warm, damp.
 Some species like the carpenter ants build their nests in wood, so your house might provide a great ground for base of operations.

-Read more about what attracts ants to your house
+Read more about: What attracts ants to your house?

-As temperature rises ants become more active and will scout your entire property for access to food and water.
+As temperature rises, ants become more active and will scout your entire property for access to food and water.
 If they decide that your home has the perfect conditions for nesting, you might deal with an ant infestation.

-Read here how to ant-proof your home and assure to keep the little invaders outside.
+Read here How to ant-proof your home and assure to keep the little invaders outside.

-If ants invade your home, they nest usually in your kitchen or your bathroom.
+If ants invade your home, they usually nest in your kitchen or your bathroom.
 Follow the scouts and try to identify if their colony is inside and if there is a food residue that attracts them.
 If that is the case, make sure to clean up all of it.

 You can cut down their chemical trail to the food, cleaning the area with wood and vinegar.
-The vinegar scent will erase the chemical and the ants won't be able to find the food source again.
+The vinegar scent will erase the chemical, and the ants won't be able to find the food source again.

 Ants can invade your backyard or garden as well.
 Removing an ant infestation from your yard can be difficult.
 The best way to do so is to destroy their colony within the nest.